clubdrop/documentation/docs/intro.md

 - **Dropkits** creat the custom contracts of your web3 functionality.

-- **Dashboards** to manage your club events, contracts setting, team permissions, revenue streams, and data analytics.
+- **Dashboards** to manage your club campaigns, contracts setting, team permissions, revenue streams, and data analytics.

 ## Implementable use cases